Back to Articles

 Second Hip: Knowing What to Expect

-The second hip was replaced approximately eight months after the first.
+The second hip was replaced in July 2015, approximately five months after the first.
 Having been through the process once, the second recovery was psychologically easier.
 I knew what to expect, I knew the timeline, and I had a proven rehabilitation protocol.
 The surgical team also benefited from the experience, as the surgeon could reference the first hip results when planning the second procedure.
 Recovery followed a similar trajectory, though each body and each surgery has its own timeline.

 Reassessing Lower Body Programming